Marchienne-au-Pont: The church Our Lady of Mercy (Notre Dame de Miséricorde)

 The parish church of Marchiennes-au-Pont, Notre Dame de Miséricorde, has been part of the landscape since its construction began in 1512.
 The original church was small and in a very poor state when the local authorities decided to demolish it and build a new church in the 19th century, despite strong opposition from the local congregation.
 Built between 1901 and 1904, the new neo-Gothic church using rough tooled ashlar stone and limestone rubble.
 The building is majestic, with a high front bell tower buttressed by two side chapels, can be seen from a great distance.
 The church is dedicated to Virgin Mary.

-Upon entering the church, the first thing one sees inside the porch are the beautiful tombstones, some of the few remains of the original late-medieval church.
-Inside, one is amazed by the high altar and its carved biblical scenes made from natural white marble as well as by the brass tabernacle and altar crown.
+Upon entering the church, the first thing one sees inside the porch are the tombstones, some of the few remains of the original late-medieval church.
+Inside, one would see the high altar and its carved biblical scenes made from natural white marble as well as the brass tabernacle and altar crown.